 In northwestern India, the double crop system alternates between the monsoon crop (kharif, predominatly rice) and winter crop (rabi, predominatly wheat).
 The short turnaround between harvest and sowing pressures farmers to quickly remove crop residue from the field to prepare for the next planting.
 In addition, the use of combine harvesters, which saves time and decreases labor costs, leaves behind abundant root-bound residues that are difficult to remove manually.
 The prevailing, cost-effective method is to burn the crop residue.
 However, crop residue burning releases a suite of pernicious gases and aerosols into the atmosphere that degrades both rural and urban air quality.
 Although crop residue burning is just one of many pollution sources, it is highly episodic and seasonal.
 Every year, the burning of rice residue from October to November contributes to thick haze over the region.
 New Delhi, a mega-city already suffering from heavy local pollution, is located downwind of these seasonal agricultural fires.
 During the post-monsoon, meterology (e.g. slow winds and colder temperatures) help trap pollutants near the surface in north India, where the flat terrain is surrounded by the Himalayas.
 We first used HYSPLIT atmospheric back trajectories to define Delhi's post-monsoon (October-November) and pre-monsoon (April-May) airsheds, or approximate regions where emissions can affect Delhi's local air pollution (Liu et al., 2018a).
 Focusing on the post-monsoon burning season, we then used the STILT model to estimate the PM2.5 enhancement in the Delhi National Capital Territory (Cusworth et al., 2018).
 We also developed a fusion method using MODIS (500 m x 500 m) and Landsat (30 m x 30 m) imagery to approximate burned area; however, we find that moderate-resolution sensors, such as MODIS, are unable to see many small fires, therefore underestimating overall fire activity (Liu et al., 2019).
-Recently, we used satellite and household survey data to build an agricultural fire emissions inventory, SAGE-IGP, to investigate the air quality and public health impacts of these emissions (Liu et al., in review).
+Recently, we used satellite and household survey data to build an agricultural fire emissions inventory, SAGE-IGP, to investigate the air quality and public health impacts of these emissions (Liu et al., in press).

 Primary Collaborators: Miriam Marlier (UCLA), Ruth DeFries (Columbia), Alex Karambelas (Columbia) Dan Cusworth (Harvard), Loretta Mickley (Harvard), Ritesh Gautam (EDF), Manoj Singh (UPES), Meha Jain (U Michigan)